cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-procedure.md

 ## Compatibility

-This command conforms to the SQL standard, with these Greenplum Database extensions:
+This command conforms to the SQL standard, with these Cloudberry Database extensions:

 - The standard only allows one procedure to be dropped per command.